All Episodes

 They also think it's going to translate to ratings.

-Why in the world, after you've seen Obama on Slay the Nation on Sunday, and Good Morning America than Night Light, why would you wait till Thursday to see what Katie?
+Why in the world, after you've seen Obama on Slay the Nation on Sunday, and good morning, American and Nightline, why would you wait till Thursday to see with Katie and Wednesday to see with Brian Williams?

 But that's what they're doing.